melowntech/workshop/tutorials/geojson-part2.rst

 Here we defined a new point.
 The first argument is an array with point coordinates.
 The third coordinate is assumed to be 0 if not specified.
-The second argument corresponds to height mode.
+The second argument corresponds to the height mode.
 We used height mode ``float`` because we need the point to lie on the terrain.
 The third argument represents properties.
-We use this to specify title for our new location.
+We use this to specify a title for our new location.
 The last argument represents an id which we'll use to tell the points appart.
 We add this snippet to ``geoJsonLoaded()`` function right after